pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

     ### Optional Configuration
     ```
+    enablePrivateLoadBalancerAndLimitEgress - boolean - if enabled, internal NLB will be deployed into private subnets and ECS Service Security Groups will have their public internet access (0.0.0.0/0) removed.
+Note: this additional NLB will use the same ACM certificate provided.
+    samlEnabled - boolean - if enabled, SAML certificates will be created and SAML SSO will be enabled for the Pulumi Service.
+Note, if user provides their own SAML certificates through samlCertPublicKey and samlCertPrivateKey, those will be respected.
+    samlCertPublicKey - public key to be used for SAML SSO interaction
+    samlCertPrivateKey - private key to be used for SAML SSO interaction

     apiDesiredNumberTasks - Desired number of ECS tasks for the API.
 Default is 1.
     apiTaskMemory - ECS Task level Memory.
 Default is 1024mb.
     apiTaskCpu - ECS Task level CPU.
 Default is 512mb.